glenasmith/pluralsight-primeng/xample-scripts/intro.md

 1. Find and import the component module (sometimes more than one)
 1. Add markup to your page to invoke the component
-1. (Optionally) wire up to a backend component
+1. (Optionally) wire up to a component backing data properties or methods

       <p-panel header="Settings" class="ui-g">